 This keto, paleo, and vegan nacho cheese sauce is rich, creamy, cheesy, and comforting.
-Even if you CAN have diary, this is sure to be a hit and having you wanting more.
+Even if you CAN have dairy, this is sure to be a hit and having you wanting more.

 *Even though I used the cheese sauce to make mac-n-cheese, the sauce is Paleo & Keto friendly and can be used for all kinds of amazing things!